B. W. Powe: Work

 His work has been profiled on CBC-TV, TVO, CITY-TV, Bravo-TV, ACCESS and CTV.

-Outage, was listed as one of the best ten novels of the year by Philip Marchand in the Toronto Star, in 1995/96.
+Outage was listed as one of the best ten novels of the year by Philip Marchand in the Toronto Star, in 1995/96.
 It was also an editor's choice novel in The Globe & Mail in 1995.
-His book, A Tremendous Canada of Light was selected as a notable book of the year by The Globe and Mail in 1993.
+His book A Tremendous Canada of Light was selected as a notable book of the year by The Globe and Mail in 1993.
 His book of poems, The Unsaid Passing, was shortlisted for The ReLit Prize in 2006.
 His novella, These Shadows Remain, was longlisted for The ReLit Prize in 2012.

 Towards a Canada of Light (2006; the third revision of the Canada of Light theme) and Mystic Trudeau: The Fire and the Rose (2007) were conceived as companion pieces, part of his contemplation of the visionary possibilities of Canada and its cultural legacy.
 In Charles Foran's October 2007 review of Mystic Trudeau in The Walrus, he said of the book: "[it] likely makes of its subject only what Trudeau privately made of himself.
 Powe knew him in his final years and kept records of their conversations.
 Expanding on Trudeau's pithy remarks, Powe offers a reading of his character and legacy that is as challenging as many of Trudeau's own public assertions.
 The book is determined to credit Canada with a mystical tradition and to deliberate in that tradition's arguments, employing language that is poetic, emphatic...
 Wait for the book's kicker: a call for the establishment of a republic in a twenty-first Canada that has...pirouetted away from 'the last vestiges of colonialism and empire.'"

 Mystic Trudeau was profiled and reviewed in an essay by Wilf Cude in The Antigonish Review (Summer 2014).

 His writings have been translated into French by Derrick de Kerckhove and Michelle Tisseyre.
 His writings have also been translated into Czech.
 He has been the program director or co-director for three significant events at York University in Toronto: Marshall McLuhan: What if He Was Right?
 (1997), The Trudeau Era (1998) and Living Literacies (2002).

 He is currently continuing to develop the McLuhan Initiative for the Study of Literacies at York University.

 He read from this work at The Northrop Frye International Festival in Moncton in April 2011, and in Barcelona, Spain, at the McLuhan 100 conference, in May 2011.
 He spoke on Vico, Bruno, Joyce and McLuhan in Naples in June 2011.
 In the autumn of 2012 he was scholar/writer in residence at IN3, the University of Catalonya in Barcelona.
-He spoke at the University of Basque Country in Bilbao, Spain, in October 2012.
+He spoke at the University of the Basque Country in Bilbao, Spain, in October 2012.